If you’re going to wash your hair in the outdoors, it’s very important that you only use only natural shampoo. These are our top picks.

 But what about all the nasty chemicals that come in our soaps and shampoos?
-Following Leave No Trace guidelines means ensuring there is no negative impact on the environment you visit, making sure any kind of impact you make on the natural environment keeps the area it the same, or better than you found it.
-You might not realize the harmful chemicals found in most shampoos on the market: Many contain Sodium Lauryl Sulfate (SLS) a suspected carcinogen, or SLES (a similar chemical derived from palm oil), as well as preservatives and unnatural fragrances.
+Following Leave No Trace guidelines means ensuring there is no negative impact on the environment you visit.
+You might not realize what harmful chemicals are found in most shampoos on the market: Many contain Sodium Lauryl Sulfate (SLS) a suspected carcinogen, or SLES (a similar chemical derived from palm oil), as well as preservatives and unnatural fragrances.

 While you might not mind these additives on a regular basis (most are found in a variety of other household items), bringing them into the backcountry is harmful to plants, wildlife, streams, and overall ecology.
 With that being said, even non-toxic shampoos are foreign to wilderness environments, and can cause similar damage.

 When using natural shampoos, be sure to use them away from any natural water source, and any runoff from their use should be disposed in a 6-inch cathole, 200 feet from any water source.

 These Natural Shampoo Options Are Actually Safe to Use Outside